Benyamin-Chegeneh/xColor/README.md

 # xColor
-xColor is a Get Hex code Color app and created by C#
+xColor is a Get Hex code and RGB app and created by C#